 Where to stay in Ushuaia:

-You won’t regret being a little far from the center at this five stars hotel.
-The views are magnificent, and Arakur Ushuaia Resort & Spa offers a wide array of amenities, including a modern fitness center, as well as an indoor and an outdoor swimming pool.
-Find out more or book here
+- Arakur Ushuaia Resort & Spa – You won’t regret being a little far from the center at this five stars hotel.
+The views are stunning, and Arakur Ushuaia Resort & Spa offers a wide array of amenities, including a modern fitness center, as well as an indoor and outdoor swimming pool.

 Where to eat in Ushuaia:

-A few minutes outside of the center, on a steep road, Kaupe is expensive but the food is excellent (especially seafood and king crab) and you’ll enjoy the view of the bay.
+- Kaupè: A few minutes outside of the center, on a steep road, Kaupè is expensive, but the food is excellent (especially seafood and king crab), and you’ll enjoy the view of the bay.

-Whether you’re short on time, don’t feel confident at visiting by yourself a country where English is little spoken, or wish to make a special experience, you may consider taking a guided tour.
-Here are a couple of interesting options.
+Whether you’re short on time, don’t feel confident visiting by yourself a country where English is little spoken, or wish to have a special experience, you may consider taking a guided tour.
+Here are a few interesting options.

 Note: This article contains affiliate links.
-The products and services suggested are carefully selected and while the price for you doesn’t change, if you buy any of them I’ll get a small commission helping me to run the website.
+The products and services suggested are carefully selected, and while the price for you doesn’t change, if you buy any of them, I’ll get a small commission at no extra cost to you.